StonedEdge/Retro-Lite-CM4-Dock/README.md

 # Description
 Updated: 2023/04/06

 Note: Currently the code will show the splashscreen & switch to show the user Pi statistics on detection of a COM port.
+Still a lot of bugs, wouldn't recommend using this right now.

 If a game is started by the user, Pi stats will close and show a combined binary image of the game being played.